 To help provide context around our discussion let’s start with some definitions first.

-- Checked Baggage: “Checked baggage is luggage delivered to an airline or train for transportation in the hold of an aircraft or baggage car of a passenger train.
+- What is Checked Baggage: “Checked baggage is luggage delivered to an airline or train for transportation in the hold of an aircraft or baggage car of a passenger train.
 Checked baggage is inaccessible to the passenger during the flight or ride, as opposed to carry-on baggage.
 This baggage is limited by airlines with regard to size, weight, and number, usually dependent upon the fare paid, or class of ticket.”
 Source: Wikipedia

 In other words, a checked bag is one that flies below you in the hold of the plane and a carry on bag flies with you – usually in the overhead bin above your seat (and less ideally, under the seat in front of you).